 7. Lemon Juice in Water

 Such a simple habit with incredible health benefits for digestion and beyond.
 Lemon helps to stimulate detoxification of the liver via increasing bile.
 Bile, along with fiber is a carrier of toxins so it is a fantastic habit for detox.
 Lemon and water stimulates good quality bowel movements.
 I've written lots of articles about this and done videos too.
-You can learn more here.
+You can learn more here.''

 I've had to significantly cut back on my level and type of exercise during my pregnancy.
-As you probably know if you read my blog regularly or follow me on Instagram, I started doing Barre classes last year and was going 3-4 times a week.
+As you probably know if you read my blog regularly or follow me on Instagram, I started doing Barre classes and was going 3-4 times a week.
 I absolutely LOVED it.
-I continued through to the beginning of my 2nd trimester and then noticed I didn't feel great doing that kind of activity anymore.
+I continued through to the beginning of my 2nd trimester and then noticed I didn't feel great doing that kind of physical activity anymore.
 It was just too intense for me.
 However, that doesn't mean that you should stop intense activity if you feel great doing it!
 The key is to listen to your body.

 I now do yogaand powerwalking.
 I'll do one or the other every day and this promotes regularity because exercise boosts bowel motility – meaning, moving your body gets the waste and toxins moving through your body.
 If you're sedentary and sitting a lot, pregnant or not, this can cause constipation.
-If you're finding it tough to get motivated, here are some great tips from my hubs Walker on 4 excuses you're not exercising and how to overcome them.

 Let me know if you have any nutrition questions during pregnancy!
 I love writing about this topic and I'm happy to help you have a joyous pregnancy.